 Now, all is gone.
 However, if I ever catch the culprit, be it a cat, fox or hedgehog on the make, then retribution will be swift.
 For I have a water pistol, primed, loaded and ready, by the patio door.

 Still, having an unexpected bounty of green tomatoes isn’t such a bad thing really.
 I quite like them in their unripened state; either in curry, chopped into salsa verde or simply fried for breakfast, along with an egg, sunny-side up.
-Because they are normally fairly tart at this stage, I also wondered how they would fair in caponata, that infamous Sicilian stew, concocted from slow-cooked and cosseting aubergine, spiked with capers and vinegar.
+Because they are normally fairly tart at this stage, I also wondered how they would fair in caponata, that popular Sicilian stew, concocted from slow-cooked and cosseting aubergine, spiked with capers and vinegar.

 There are lots of variations out there but the general consensus is to achieve a perfect balance of sour and sweetness through the dish, or agrodolce, as the Italians say.
 Having tried it out, the green tomatoes certainly delivered an acetic kick to the palate, providing delicious contrast to saccharine shallots and indulgent, melting flesh of the eggplant.
 So if are growing your own, or can get hold of some, be brave and snip a few off early.
 It’s definitely something different to try out.